Haofengxiong/E-Commerce/README.md

-# cs372-project
+E commerce web app.
-This is a ebay-like website for a school project.
+This is a personal project.